 What to consider when choosing a crypto exchange?

 Often beginners, and sometimes not only beginners, face the problem of choosing a reliable crypto-exchange.
 It takes some time to understand the functionality and mechanism of centralized and decentralized exchanges.
-As soon as you determine the type you need, you will face a huge variability and you should rely on your own preferences.
+As soon as you determine the type you need, you will face a huge variety and you should rely on your own preferences.

 First of all, you need to study the history of chosen crypto exchanges, if there were hacking attacks and if they happened, find information about the extent of it and how the problem was solved.
 Also, you should pay attention to the reviews, but not all of the reviews should be trusted.
 Look for reviews of the exchanger on independent sources – this minimizes the likelihood of bought reviews.